Allegheny Township, Westmoreland County, Pennsylvania: History

 Although there are many who believe Allegheny Township was formed in 1796, it appears, according to available records, that the Township was actually formed from Washington Township in 1820.
 At its formation, Allegheny Township included what is now Lower Burrell, Hyde Park, Vandergrift, West Leechburg, Arnold and New Kensington.
 There had been an earlier Allegheny Township formed by the Westmoreland County Court of Quarter Sessions in December 1795, north of the Kiskiminetas River in what is now known as Armstrong County.
 The area was a hunting ground for Seneca, and later, Delaware Indians.

 The Allegheny Township Community Building, which is the municipality's government center, was constructed in 1976 and completed the following year at the intersection of the PA Route 356 by-pass and Junior High School Road, after state and federal funds became available from legislators to finance the project.
 The project happened in conjunction with the completion of the 356 bypass that same year.
 The building consisted of a large double door auditorium with a separation curtain to divide the room in half if needed, a zoning office, supervisor's office, tax office, municipal authority office, conference room, storage room, a kitchen and a police station.
 Prior to the building's completion, the township conducted business from a rented basement office at Kiski Park Plaza shopping center on Route 56 at the intersection of the 356 by-pass.

 A new police station was built on the Community Building grounds in 2006.

 Louise Majocha became the township's first woman supervisor in 1983.
 She was appointed to fill the unexpired term of Milton L. Rimmel, 46, who died July 2 of that year due to a heart attack.
 Majocha was appointed by the two surviving board members, Fred Hoculock and Ron Sheetz prior to the end of July.
 However, she chose not to run for election in November, and left office in January 1984, being succeeded by Dennis Francart.

 In 1983, the Township increased its full-time police force from two to three officers, in addition to putting a third patrol car on the road.

-Ralphaela J. Stoner became the township's first woman elected as supervisor in the late 80's.
+Ralphaela J. Stoner became the township's first woman elected as supervisor in the late 80s.